Venkata09/AWS_Developer_Certification/AWS_Notes/AWS_Limits.md

 1. 5 elastic IP addresses
 1. 100 security groups
 1. 50 rules per security group
+1. Under AWS you will have 251 IP addresses, opposed to industry standard 254.
+And these 4 IP's are reserved for AWS.

 ### SQS Related Timeout limits.

 1. Messages in the Queue can be **retained** for up to 14 days.
 (How long can I keep my messages in Amazon SQS message queues) --> 1 minute to 14 days.
 By default it's 4 days.
+  1. 1 --> 4 --> 14
 1. Visibility timeout by default is 30 Seconds up to 12 hour maximum
 1. Maximum long polling timeout 20 seconds
 1. SQS - Message can contain upto 256KB of text, billed at 64KB chunks,